Frequently Asked Questions

 Can Dr. Tyndall’s patients still report their experiences?

 Yes.
-Individuals with additional information or concerns regarding their experiences can call this dedicated number: 888-961-9273 or use this website: https://app.mycompliancereport.com/report.aspx?cid=usca
+Individuals with additional information or concerns regarding their experiences can report them to USC by calling this dedicated number: 833-889-8833 or by using this website: https://app.mycompliancereport.com/report.aspx?cid=usca.
+Individuals who wish to speak with law enforcement can contact the Los Angeles Police Department at 213-486-6910.